 Correlation vs causation

-Correlation refers to things that tend to happen together, and this can mistakenly be taken to mean there is a causative relationship.
+Correlation refers to things that tend to happen together.
+Sometimes, people will mistakenly assume that correlation indicates a causative relationship.
 If we looked at 100 people who had died, we would find that 100% of them had skin.
 Does that mean having skin causes death?
 Of course not.

 This is a common type of mistake in the anti-vaxxer movement.
 Autism can show up at around the same age as children receive some vaccines, but that doesn’t mean there is a causative relationship.
 Causation can be difficult to establish definitively, which is why it’s important to have well-designed, rigorous, peer-reviewed research studies.

-The term “significant” is used differently in research studies than it is in general usage.
+The term “significant” means something different in research studies than in general usage.
 Significant results in a study indicate that from a statistical perspective the results obtained were unlikely to be due to chance.
-It does not mean that the results are large in scale (this would be described as a large effect size) and it does not mean that the results are necessarily important or meaningful.
+It does not mean that the results are large in scale (this would be described as a large effect size), nor does it mean that the results are necessarily important or meaningful.

-Related to this is the concept of “confidence intervals”, which gives a range that expected results would fall within a certain percentage of the time, such as 95%.
+Related to this is the concept of “confidence intervals”.
+These are a range that results would be expected to fall within a certain percentage of the time, such as 95%.
 As a completely arbitrary example, say placebo was associated with a 10% improvement in symptom X, with a 95% confidence interval of +/- 5% (i.e. 5-15%).
 Study drug A was associated with 25% improvement in symptom X with a 95% confidence interval of +/- 5% (i.e. 20-30%).
 Because drug A is associated with a greater improvement in symptom X, and the lower end of its confidence interval doesn’t overlap with the upper end of the placebo confidence interval, the results are considered statistically significant.
 These numbers are completely made up, but hopefully, this example gives you the right idea.